Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 South Carolina Stats and Trends

-- This season, the Gamecocks have one ATS win in two games as an underdog of 18 points or more.
+- This year, the Gamecocks have one against the spread win in two games as an underdog of 18 points or more.

-- South Carolina's games this season have hit the over on three of seven set point totals (42.9%).

-- South Carolina is 1-0 against the spread and 2-0 overall in games when it scores more than 22.8 points.
+- South Carolina is 1-0 against the spread and 2-0 overall when the team scores more than 22.8 points.

-- South Carolina is 1-2 against the spread and 3-1 overall when the team churns out over 337.8 yards.
+- South Carolina is 1-2 against the spread and 3-1 overall when the team picks up more than 337.8 yards.

-- This year the Gamecocks have turned the ball over 17 times, eight more than the Gators' takeaways (9).
+- The Gamecocks have turned the ball over 17 times this season, eight more turnovers than the Gators have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.